DimazzzZ/phalcon-docs-ru/ru/api/Phalcon_Http_Request.rst

 public *mixed*  **getPost** (*string* $name, [*string|array* $filters], [*mixed* $defaultValue])

-Gets a variable from the $_POST superglobal applying filters if needed
+Gets a variable from the $_POST superglobal applying filters if needed If no parameters are given the $_POST superglobal is returned

 .. code-block:: php